UCC History and Polity Resources

-Ecumenical Partnership with Christian Church (DoC)
+Ecumenical Partnership with the Disciples

-A 1989 document spelling out the meaning of "ecumenical partnership" with the Christian Church (Disciples of Christ)
+A 1989 document spelling out the meaning of ecumenical partnership with the Christian Church (Disciples of Christ).

-UCC Response to the "Consensus" document of COCU
+UCC Response to the COCU Consensus Document

 Formula of Agreement

-Relationship Between the UCC and the Jewish Community
+Relationship between the UCC and the Jewish Community

 A 1987 General Synod resolution on UCC understandings of Judaism and the relationship of Christians and Jews.